betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 ## Definition(BetaInstance)

 - Snapshot of what a Planter is doing and thinking in a particular Moment.
-- The current state of the Eco, Route, Planter[Move, Neuro].
+- The current state of the Eco, Via, Planter[Move, Neuro].
 - An element of a BetaStack or BetaPhrase.
 - There is no time in a BetaInstance